cs3110/textbook/src/chapters/ds/rb.md

 {{ video_embed | replace("%%VID%%", "dCBAhbIEoYM")}}

 We always color the new node red to ensure that the Global Invariant is preserved.
-However, this may destroy the Local Invariant by producing two adjacent red nodes.
-If the parent of the new node is the root, then the new node's parent is black and the Local Invariant holds, so we don't need to do anything.
+If the new node's parent is already black, then the Local Invariant has not been violated.
+In that case, we are done with the insertion: there has been no violation, and no work is needed to repair the tree.
+One common case in which this case occurs is when the new node's parent is the tree's root, which will already be colored black.

+But if the new node's parent is red, then the Local Invariant has been violated.
-If the parent of the new node is not the root, we need to also consider the *grandparent* of the new node.
-Note that we haven't modified the color of the parent and the grandparent yet, so since the Local Invariant held before we inserted the new node, and since the parent is red, the grandparent must be black.
+In this case, the new node's parent cannot be the tree's root (which is black), therefore the new node has a grandparent.
+That grandparent must be black, because the Local Invariant held before we inserted the new node.
+Now we have work to do to restore the Local Invariant.

 {{ video_embed | replace("%%VID%%", "igUOhpGICgA")}}

-The next figure shows the four possible cases that can arise.
+The next figure shows the four possible violations that can arise.
 In it, `a`-`d` are possibly empty subtrees, and `x`-`z` are values stored at a node.
 The nodes colors are indicated with `R` and `B`.
-We've marked the root of the subtree that we've fixed up so far with square brackets.
-Right after inserting the new node as a red node, the marked node is just the new node and it will have no children.
-But as we recurse up the tree, the marked node may have subtrees.
+We've marked the lower of the two violating red nodes with square brackets.
+As we begin repairing the tree, that marked node will be the new node we just inserted.
+Therefore it will have no children&mdash;for example, in case 1, `a` and `b` would be leaves.
+(Later on, though, as we walk up the tree to continue the repair, we can encounter situations in which the marked node has non-empty subtrees.)

 ```text
            1             2             3             4